JackaPacka/Unity-Project-Organizer/README.md

 # Unity Project Organizer

-Check the [https://github.com/Jacked-Up/Unity-Project-Organizer/wiki](wiki) to information and documentation about the Unity Project Organizer.
+Check https://github.com/Jacked-Up/Unity-Project-Organizer/wiki for information and documentation about the Unity Project Organizer.